MaevaTecher/standard-methods-apis-omics/docs/about.md

 The methods and tutorials described here are still part of the chapter “Standard Methods and Good Practices in *Apis* Honey Bee ‘Omics Research” in BEEBOOK Volume IV.
-If these resources are useful for you, please cite our work: “Techer et al., Standard methods and good practices in *Apis* honey bee omics research, Journal of Apicultural Research TJAR (in press)"
+If these resources are useful for you, please cite our work: “Techer, M.A., Chakrabarti, P., Caesar, L., Eynard, S.E., Farrell, M.C., Foster, L.J., Gorrochategui-Ortega, J., Henriques, D., Li-Byarlay, H., Morre, J.T., Newton, I.L.G., Parejo, M., Pinto, M.A., Vignal, A., Zarraonaindia, I., McAfee, A. (2025) Standard methods and good practices in Apis honey bee ‘omics research.
+In P. Chantawannakul, J.D.
+Evans, P. Neumann, N. L. Carreck, J. D. Ellis & V. Dietemann (Eds.), The COLOSS BEEBOOK, Volume IV: Standard methods for Apis cerana research and Apis ‘omics.
+Journal of Apicultural Research, 64(2)."

 ------------------------------------------------------------------------